JohnORaw/TimeBandits/ubuntu/KMNServer.md

 - x for extract
 - v for verbose
 - z for gnuzip
-- f for file, should come at last just before file name.
+- f for filename, which must be at the end.
 ```
 mv download linuxptp-3.1.1.tgz
 tar -xvzf ./linuxptp-3.1.1.tgz